Skip to main content

 • Certain provisions concerning notices to quit do not apply to the termination of a residential tenancy if the residential premises is a condominium unit.

-The bill eliminates these provisions.
+The act eliminates these provisions.

 Current law requires the management of a mobile home park to make a reasonable effort to notify a resident of the management's intention to enter the mobile home space at least 48 hours before entry.
-The bill increases this notice period to 72 hours.
+The act increases this notice period to 72 hours.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)

 Status